-To apply for a summer internship with Curium, please visit our Current Listings page, choose your location, and select ‘Internship’ from the Department field.
+To apply for an internship with Curium, please visit our Current Listings page, choose your location, and select ‘Internship’ from the Department field.

 Please note: If the word ‘Internship’ does not appear in the Department drop-down menu, this means we do not have any current internships available.

 “My experience so far at Curium has helped me to understand the impact of nuclear medicine and its effect on some diseases.
 Furthermore, I have met many people from many countries and different backgrounds.